-Infrastructure sectors were led by gas utilities and energy infrastructure pipelines, which have performed well amidst the growth of power demand from AI data centres, the trend of converting coal-fired plants to gas for electricity generation, strong LNG exports and manufacturing reshoring, which increases demand for LNG production.
-Trump’s U.S. election win in November also supported optimism for the sector, given his positive stance towards fossil fuels and reducing red tape.
+Infrastructure sectors were led by gas utilities and energy infrastructure pipelines, which have performed well amid the growth of power demand from AI data centres, the trend of converting coal-fired plants to gas for electricity generation, strong LNG exports and manufacturing reshoring, which increases demand for LNG production.
+Trump’s U.S. election win in November also supported optimism for the sector, given his positive stance toward fossil fuels and reducing red tape.

 Trump’s victory put into question the fundamentals of renewables businesses, causing weakness in that sector.
 In addition, the prospect of interest rates remaining elevated further pressured renewables as well as rate-sensitive communication towers.